da-nial/Data-Scratchpad/README.md

 - **Chebyshev** Inequality for Poisson, Binomial and Normal distribution
 - **Captcha Solver**: A fastai model trained to solve captcha images from my university portal.
 Model weights are not included to prevent misuse.
+- **RC Entrance Task**: RC internship entrance was a fraud detection task on an employment website dataset.
+I experimented with `keras` and `fastai` neural nets for this task (once again!).